Index

 #convo

-has been settled.
-"I think we're just about quits now,
+been settled.
+"I think we're just about quits now, don't you?"

 jettisoned their loads in the sea"